mkaz.blog

 Grammar Checking

-I use the wordy plugin for grammar checking.
-Wordy is a collection of special dictionaries that are used to provide a wide range of rules to check against.
+The Wordy plugin is a collection of special dictionaries that are used to provide a wide range of grammar rules to check against.
 For example, business-jargon, weasel words, or passive-voice to name a few.

-You run the plugin to check your text using :Wordy [rule] typing tab will show the full list of available rules.
+Run the plugin to check the text using :Wordy [rule] typing tab will show the full list of available rules.

 For example, :Wordy passive-voice will check the text for use of the passive voice and highlight similar to spellcheck.
 Use ]s to navigate to the highlighted text.